FC Zbrojovka Brno: European competitions

-Rudá Hvězda Brno played in the 1960–61 European Cup Winners' Cup, reaching the quarter finals, after winning Czechoslovak Cup in 1960.
+In their only appearance to date in the competition, Brno reached the second round of the 1978–79 European Cup.
+The club played in the 1993–94 European Cup Winners' Cup but lost in the first round.
+Brno took part in the UEFA Cup three times, reaching the quarter-finals in 1979–80 and also playing in 1980–81 and 1997–98.

 Stadium

 Brno have played at Městský fotbalový stadion Srbská since 2001, when they moved from previous home Stadion Za Lužánkami.
 In the 1990s, Brno attracted record crowds to their football matches, with Za Lužánkami as the venue for all of the top ten most-attended Czech First League matches.
 The highest attendance for a Brno match is 44,120, set in a league match against Slavia Prague.